 Kerikeri war memorial

-The Kerikeri war memorial is located down a right-of-way off Cobham Street, outside the RSA clubrooms.
-It consists of a flagpole within an enclosure delineated by four low brick pillars.
-A plaque attached to one of the front pillars lists the names of 13 men from the Kerikeri area who saw active service during the First World War, four of whom gave their lives; on the opposite pillar another plaque commemorates (but does not name) those who have served in wars since the Second World War.
+The RSA memorial consisted of a flagpole standing within an enclosure marked by four low brick pillars.
+A plaque attached to one of the front pillars listed the names of 13 men from the Kerikeri area who saw active service during the First World War, four of whom gave their lives; on the opposite pillar another plaque commemorated (but did not name) those who had served in wars since the Second World War.

 This flagpole was built using a bequest from Herbert Murray, a local benefactor.
-The plaque beneath the flagpole reads: THIS FLAGPOLE WAS PRESENTED BY / HERBERT H. MURRAY / TO COMMEMORATE THE BATTLE / OF THE SOMME 1916, / AND TO THE MEMORY AND THE GLORY OF / ALL MEMBERS OF THE COMMONWEALTH / ARMED FORCES WHO FELL IN ACTION. / “WE WILL REMEMBER THEM.”
-Another plaque names four local men who gave their lives in the First World War and eight who gave their lives in the Second World War.
+The plaque beneath it read: THIS FLAGPOLE WAS PRESENTED BY / HERBERT H. MURRAY / TO COMMEMORATE THE BATTLE / OF THE SOMME 1916, / AND TO THE MEMORY AND THE GLORY OF / ALL MEMBERS OF THE COMMONWEALTH / ARMED FORCES WHO FELL IN ACTION. / “WE WILL REMEMBER THEM.”
+Another plaque listed the names of four local men who gave their lives in the First World War and eight who gave their lives in the Second World War.

-The Kerikeri Memorial Hall, which was originally built as a passionfruit processing factory in 1931, was demolished in 2009.
-It is not known what happened to its memorial plaques (if any).
+The Kerikeri War Memorial Hall (which had originally been built as a passion fruit processing factory in 1931) was demolished in 2009.

 Community contributions